WHAT IS THE LEGACY PROJECT'S MISSION?

 WHY WAS IT DECIDED THAT ALL OF THE NOMINEES MUST BE DECEASED?

-A: As contemporary political issues - and the explosion of activism they rightly inspire - continue to come to the fore in our consciousness, there is a growing danger that those who existed before the era of "activism" will be allowed to recede into obscurity and soon will be forgotten altogether.
+A: As contemporary political issues - and the explosion of activism they rightly inspire - continue to come to the fore in our consciousness, there is a growing danger that those who existed before the era of "activism" will recede into obscurity soon to be forgotten altogether.
 THE LEGACY WALK was conceived to give these people their due by righting some of the misconceptions that selective historic revisionism has allowed to go unchallenged.
 Those who are alive are still writing what will become their legacies and will each have their champions to advocate for honoring them in future exhibits that we hope THE LEGACY WALK will inspire.

 A: Though this is an understandable desire, the reality is that being "out" is a relatively modern concept that would not apply to most people who existed and did brilliant work in their respective fields several decades ago or longer.
-And it goes without saying that the entire construct of "LGBT" - so infused with contemporary political connotations - would have been meaningless to most people from past eras and different cultures.
+And it goes without saying that the entire construct of "LGBTQ" - so infused with contemporary political connotations - would have been meaningless to most people from past eras and different cultures.
 This does not mean these individuals do not deserve to be remembered.
 They experienced many of the same challenges that we still face today - some much, much more so - and did so without the benefit of a supportive community around them.
 To ignore people with non-hetero-normative sexuality simply for not being out and openly identified in the past (a blessing many of us take for granted today) would rob us of the opportunity to learn about what they accomplished in their lifetimes - often at incredible personal cost - and would be a disservice to them and to ourselves.
-This is especially critical to educating LGBT youth, many of whom struggle with being closeted and question their own self-identification and self-worth.
+This is especially critical to educating LGBTQ youth, many of whom struggle with being closeted and question their own self-identification and self-worth.
 Everyone deserves an opportunity to learn about the important contributions of individuals whom traditional history texts have obscured or disregarded.
 In order to do that we must accept that the closet has been - and continues to be for many of us - an extremely influential part of our collective experience.
-Rather than make a value judgment about those who were closeted - because everyone has their reasons - we use all of these examples to explore the power of the closet over our understanding of history so that all people can better understand why being out is so important to changing social attitudes.
+Rather than make a value judgment about those who were closeted - because everyone has their reasons - we use all of these examples to explore the power of the closet over our perception of history so that all people can better understand why being out is so important to changing social attitudes.

 AREN'T THERE A NUMBER OF PEOPLE MISSING?